elysiajs/documentation/docs/patterns/websocket.md

 ## Methods

-Below are the new methods that are available to the WebSocket plugin
+Below are the new methods that are available to the WebSocket route

 ## ws